zabbix/zabbix/templates/media/msteams-workflow/README.md

 ## Parameters
 ### User parameters

-User parameters mean to be changed due webhook setup and according the user preferences and environment.
+User parameters are intended to be changed according to the webhook setup as well as the user's preferences and environment.

 |Name|Value|Description|
 |----|-----|-----------|